seanthelam/lampy/docs/intensity_graphs.rst

 Creating Intensity Graphs with `lampy`
 ======================================

-The :class:`~lampy.BalmerLines` class has multiple methods for plotting intensity graphs with the help of matplotlib.
+The :class:`~lampy.BalmerLines` class is used to calculate intensities, and has multiple methods for plotting intensity graphs with the help of matplotlib.

     >>> import lampy